GSA/digitalgov.gov/content/post/2015-07-23-pdfs-a-digital-content-detour.md

 date: 2015-07-23 10:25:03 -0400
 title: 'PDFs\: A Digital Content Detour'
 summary: 'The Portable Document Format, or &ldquo;PDF&rdquo; file, is one of the staple productions of many communications professionals.
-It&rsquo;s compact, prints exactly as formatted, and allows for clean, multiplatform distribution.
-However, it&rsquo;s the old &ldquo;U.S. Route&rdquo; on the Digital Interstate.
-Let&rsquo;s take an average user of a U.S. government website\: a 45 year old PC user'
+It’scompact, prints exactly as formatted, and allows for clean, multiplatform distribution.
+However, it’sthe old &ldquo;U.S. Route&rdquo; on the Digital Interstate.
+Let’stake an average user of a U.S. government website\: a 45 year old PC user'
 authors: [mark-urban]
 categories:
   - Accessibility